vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-You can enter a text on the new object.
+You can label the new object with text as previously described.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>